Having trouble in school can have a big effect on a child's emotional health.

 - Talk to them about how they feel.
 Ask their school to have them talk to a counselor.

 - If they seem extremely anxious or unhappy, or are acting out at home, talk to their doctor and ask about behavioral health options.
 Behavior is often a sign of an underlying emotional concern.
 There are people they can see to help with emotional issues.
+See this other section: Helping your child with behavior challenges.
+(It will open in a new tab.)

 It is important to address emotional concerns right away before they become more serious!